Hmasood97/PixEditor/README.md

 # PixEditor

 This is the final project from my comp 401 class (Foundations of programming.)
 Here we take in any picture in a certain resolution size and then manipulate the picture.

-Manipulate it through changing the size of the paint brush to change the pixels of the picture.
-I was not able to finish the blur tool in which you can blur out the picture.
+There are three tools: the pixel inspector, paint brush, and blur tool.
+Pixel inspector: looks at x and y cooridnates of pixel and tells the rgb values of the pixel Paint brush: Lets you change the rgb value of pixels with a paint brush size Blur tool: Supposed to blur out the image but have not completed that yet

+You can also add in a new image with the edit a new picture button

 (If you are in comp401 now PLEASE DO NOT COPY MY CODE)